ArseniSkobelev/rental-property-pricing-prediction/README.md

 <br />

-As I quickly understood, a one-of project with some kind of publically available dataset wouldn't do it to staple the knowledge once and for all _(or atleast the nearest future)._ I had to improvise and find a problem that at the same time was interesting for me and that I could solve quickly.
+As I quickly understood, a one-of project with some kind of publically available dataset and a YouTube tutorial to follow wouldn't do it to staple the knowledge once and for all _(or atleast the nearest future)._ I had to improvise and find a problem that at the same time was interesting for me and that I could solve quickly.
 <br />
 Another goal for the project was to ensure that the dataset it was based upon was gathered fully by me (me as in **Python** and **Beautiful Soup 4**).